jautero/SleepFollower/README.md

  The rename script needs Python to be installed to your machine.
 Python version >= 2.5 should work.
 To check all options on rename script run `python rename-to-my-project.py --help`.

  By default rename script ignores the rename script itself and `.git` directory, but you can affect ignored files and directories with `ignoredFiles` and `ignoredDirs` arguments.
-Also you can change you application name multiple times to something different by using `originalName` argument (as originalName is defaulted to harbour-helloworld-pro-sailfish).
+Also you can change you application name multiple times to something different by using `originalName` argument (as originalName is defaulted to harbour-sleepfollower-pro-sailfish).
  Example: `python rename-to-my-project.py --originalName harbour-mycoolapp harbour-mycoolapp-withbettername --ignoredDirs .git .setttings myOwnstuffDir --ignoredFiles rename-to-my-project.py myDevNotes.txt app.log`.

 3. Ensure that you have the SailfishOS SDK installed.
 Choose either the SailfishOS IDE version (more clicking) or the command line version (more typing) of the following build and installation sections.